Building a Zero-Trust AI Agent Pipeline

 })

-After execution, Vienna OS verifies the action succeeded and creates an immutable attestation record:
+Stage 5: Verification and Attestation After execution, Vienna OS verifies the action succeeded and creates an immutable attestation record:

 // Automatic attestation generation